ara-vardanyan/EE-399-Machine-Learning-HW-Reports/homework3/REPORT.md

 U, S, Vt = np.linalg.svd(X_reshaped, full_matrices=False)
 ```

+    Interpretation of U, Σ and $V^T$
+    U: This is an orthogonal matrix containing the left singular vectors.
+In the context of MNIST, the columns of the U matrix represent a basis for the "image space".
+These vectors can be thought of as essential features or components that define the dataset's structure.
+Each column can be reshaped back into a 28x28 image to visualize the primary patterns in the dataset, which are often called "eigen-digits".

+    Σ (Sigma): This is a diagonal matrix containing the singular values in descending order.
+The singular values represent the importance of each corresponding eigen-digit or component in the U matrix.
+Larger singular values indicate more significant features, while smaller values correspond to less important or noisy features.
+In practice, many of the smaller singular values can be discarded to achieve dimensionality reduction and noise filtering.

+    $V^T$ (V transpose): This is another orthogonal matrix containing the right singular vectors.
+In the context of MNIST, the rows of V^T represent the coefficients or weights for each eigen-digit in the U matrix.
+These weights indicate how much each eigen-digit contributes to reconstructing the original images.
+By multiplying the matrices U, Σ, and V^T, one can reconstruct the original dataset or a close approximation if dimensionality reduction was applied.

 Plotting the top 9 most important SVD modes

 ```
 num_modes = 0
 fig, axes = plt.subplots(3, 3, figsize=(8, 8))